AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/create-folder.md

 1. Choose a **Region** that supports AVEVA Data Hub.
 Select **Change** to choose a region.

-    AVEVA Data Hub is only supported in a limited number of geographical regions.
+    Support for AVEVA Data Hub is limited to specific geographical regions.
 Choose one of the supported Connect regions listed in the following table.
 The table also lists the mapping between region labels in AVEVA Connect and AVEVA Data Hub:

     | AVEVA Connect region label | AVEVA Data Hub region label |
     | ------------- | ------------- |